 A Bank should implement policies, procedures and processes for assessing the OFAC risks associated with each Foreign Correspondent Banking Customer that maintains a Correspondent Account at the Bank.
-As part of its risk assessment, the Bank should take into account a composite of applicable factors related to the Foreign Correspondent Banking Customer, including those referred to in Section 2 above entitled "Risk Assessment Factors for Foreign Correspondent Banking Customers."
+As part of its risk assessment, the Bank should take into account a composite of applicable factors related to the Foreign Correspondent Banking Customer, including those referred to in Section 2 entitled "Risk of Foreign Correspondent Banking Customers."

-In general, information gathered by the Bank on the Foreign Correspondent Banking Customer through its performance of customer identification and customer due diligence procedures in fulfillment of the institution's BSA compliance program can support the Bank's assessment of the OFAC risks of the Foreign Correspondent Banking Customer.
+In general, information gathered by the Bank on the Foreign Correspondent Banking Customer through its performance of customer identification and customer due diligence procedures in fulfillment of the institution's BSA compliance program can support the b.
+Internal Controls for Sanctions Compliance

+Bank's assessment of the OFAC risks of the Foreign Correspondent Banking Customer.
 Banks should periodically reassess the OFAC risks posed by Foreign Correspondent Banking Customers.
 Once the Bank has conducted its OFAC risk assessment of Foreign Correspondent Banking Customers, it should develop appropriate policies, procedures and processes to address such risk.